martemettenes/figma-api-demo/projector/README.md

 4. Input the frame url on `index.html` and click render.

 You should see your frame projected into each image on the page.

+This project is forked from Figma, https://github.com/figma/figma-api-demo by Marte Mettenes.

+In this project, you can render Figma frames onto images, merge them as one image and right-click to download.